Grothendieck-Serre in the quasi-split unramified case: A Lindel trick in the setting of Cohen--Macaulay relative curves

-\m the image of $f_{s}$ in each $k(z_j')[t]$ is a product of $t$ and an irreducible polynomial not equal to $t$. \eitem Finally, since $s \sqcup \bigsqcup_{i = 1}^{m} y_i \sqcup \bigsqcup_{j = 1}^{n} z_j$ is a closed subscheme of $S$, by lifting coefficients we may choose a monic polynomial $f \in \Gamma(S, \sO_S)[t]$ of degree $N$ that restricts to $f_{y_i}$ on each $y_i$, to $f_{z_j}$ on each $z_j$, and to $f_{s}$ on $s$.
+\m the image of $f_{s}$ in each $k_{z_j'}[t]$ is a product of $t$ and an irreducible polynomial not equal to $t$. \eitem Finally, since $s \sqcup \bigsqcup_{i = 1}^{m} y_i \sqcup \bigsqcup_{j = 1}^{n} z_j$ is a closed subscheme of $S$, by lifting coefficients we may choose a monic polynomial $f \in \Gamma(S, \sO_S)[t]$ of degree $N$ that restricts to $f_{y_i}$ on each $y_i$, to $f_{z_j}$ on each $z_j$, and to $f_{s}$ on $s$.
 This $f$ defines a finite \'{e}tale $S$-scheme $\wt{S}$, which, by construction, is equipped with an $R$-point $\wt{s} \in \wt{S}(R)$ lifting $s$ (cut out by the factor $t$ of $f_{s}$) and is such that the number of closed points with finite residue fields in the preimage $\wt{Z} \subset \wt{S}$ of $Z$ stays bounded as $N$ grows but, except for the points in $\wt{s}$, the cardinalities of these residue fields grow uniformly.
 Thus, since, for a finite field $\bF$, the number of closed points of $\bA^1_\bF$ with a given residue field grows unboundedly together with the degree of that residue field over $\bF$, for large $N$ our $\wt{S}$ meets the requirements. \epf

 We turn to the Lindel trick in our setting, namely, to building the desired flat map $C \ra \bA^1_R$ in \Cref{lem:Lindel-variant}.
-Its numerous variants appeared in works of Panin, for instance, in \cite{OP99}*{\S5}, \cite{PSV15}*{Thm.~3.4}, or \cite{Pan17a}*{Thm.~3.8}, but with the more stringent smoothness assumption on $C$, and preparation lemmas of similar flavor can be traced back at least to \cite{Gab94b}*{Lem.~3.1} (compare also with \cite{CTHK97}*{Thm.~3.1.1}).
-As we show, Cohen--Macaulayness of $C$ suffices, and this is crucial for our overall strategy.
+Its numerous variants appeared in works of Panin, for instance, in \cite{OP99}*{Section 5}, \cite{PSV15}*{Theorem~3.4}, or \cite{Pan19a}*{Theorem~3.8}, but with the more stringent smoothness assumption on $C$, and preparation lemmas of similar flavor can be traced back at least to \cite{Gab94b}*{Lemma~3.1} (compare also with \cite{CTHK97}*{Theorem~3.1.1}).
+As we show, Cohen--Macaulayness of $C$ suffices.
 The argument uses the following simple lemma that characterizes residue fields of closed points on smooth curves.

-\blem For a field $k$, a smooth connected $k$-curve $C$, and a closed point $c \in C$, the extension $k(c)/k$ is generated by a single element, that is, $k(c)$ is the residue field of a closed point of $\bA^1_k$. \elem
+\blemt For a field $k$, a smooth connected $k$-curve $C$, and a closed point $c \in C$, the extension $k_c/k$ is generated by a single element, that is, $k_c$ is the residue field of a closed point of $\bA^1_k$. \elemt